briar/briar-desktop/HACKING.md

 to something lower such as
 `long POLLING_INTERVAL_MS = SECONDS.toMillis(10);`.

+## Creating screenshots automatically

+You can create screenshots automatically from the command line by calling this:

+    ./gradlew cleanAutomatedScreenshots automatedScreenshots

+It's also possible to run that from the IDE.
+Navigate to the `ScreenshotTest` file and run any test from there.

 ## Updating Copyright headers

 In IntelliJ, right click the root of the project tree and select